plone/training/mastering-plone/volto_theming.rst

 We start with the first case and change the font to another Google font, Lato.

-The overall font is defined in omelette in ``theme/globals/site.variables``.
-So create an empty file ``site.variables`` in ``theme/globals/`` and set your font.
+The overall font is defined in Volto and can be found in :file:`omelette/theme/themes/default/globals/site.variables`.
+So create an empty file :file:`site.variables` in :file:`theme/globals/` and set your font.

 .. code-block:: css

   @fontName : 'Lato';

 Semantic UI does not provide a less variable for increasing the letter-spacing.
 So we add a CSS rule for it.
 We use the ``site.overrides`` as this rule should apply site wide.
-Create an empty file ``site.overrides``in ``theme/globals``and set the letter-spacing.
+Create an empty file :file:`site.overrides``in ``theme/globals``and set the letter-spacing.

 .. code-block:: css